Retirement Benefits

 An experienced attorney can provide you with tax-planning strategies based on the needs and demands of your estate.

 Once you have a trust in place, remember to keep it current.
 Review it annually and update it after a major life change such as a birth, death, marriage, or real estate purchase.
-And of course, with any birth, death, or marriage changes, don’t forget to update your CalPERS information, such as your beneficiary, as well.
+And of course, with any birth, death, or marriage changes, don’t forget to update your CalPERS information, such as your beneficiary.